 In the individual market, a consumer cannot enroll in a grandfathered plan with a new enrollment.
-However, consumers who are already enrolled in an individual market plan as of March 23, 2010, can renew their coverage in that grandfathered plan.
+Only consumers that were enrolled in an individual market plan as of March 23, 2010, can re-enroll into that grandfathered plan.

 A plan must indicate in the plan materials if it's a grandfathered plan.
 Also, consumers can check with their insurance company or employer to determine if their plan is grandfathered.